Global Market Intelligence Constantly Updated

 "My construction colleagues...are consistently providing high marks to the IBEW folks," adds Ms. Eiland.

 learn more about the IBEW Code of Excellence and why high-tech industry leader Intel Corporation chose the NECA-IBEW team to help construct its most sophisticated production facility yet.

 , or NECA, has provided more than a century of service to the $130 billion electrical construction industry that brings power, light, and communication technology to buildings and communities across the United States.
 NECA's national and 119 local chapters advance the industry through advocacy, education, research, and standards development.

+, or IBEW, represents approximately 725,000 members who work in a wide variety of fields, including utilities, construction, telecommunications, broadcasting, manufacturing, railroads and government.
+The IBEW has members in both the United States and Canada and stands out among the American unions in the AFL-CIO because it is among the largest and has members in so many skilled occupations.
 Industrial Info Resources (IIR), with global headquarters in Sugar Land, Texas, three offices in North America and ten international offices, is the leading provider of global market intelligence specializing in the industrial process, heavy manufacturing and energy markets.
 Industrial Info's quality-assurance philosophy, the Living Forward Reporting Principle™, provides up-to-the-minute intelligence on what's happening now, while constantly keeping track of future opportunities.